-Aruba, a Hewlett Packard Enterprise company, has announced that it is changing the rules of networking with the introduction of switching and software features designed to address the needs of today’s modern enterprise campus, branch and data centre.
+Aruba, a Hewlett Packard Enterprise company, has announced that it is changing the rules of networking with the introduction of switching and software features designed to address the needs of today’s modern enterprise campus, branch and data center.

 The Aruba CX Switching Portfolio now includes the Aruba CX 6300 Series fixed configuration and CX 6400 Series modular access, aggregation and core switches, while delivering the latest advancements in the AOS-CX operating system.

 This gives network operators one simple, end-to-end switching platform to improve business outcomes.

 Aruba is the first company to offer a single switching platform that runs on a modern network operating system – AOS-CX – from the enterprise edge to the core to the data center.

 This cloud-native platform is optimised by Aruba’s Network Analytics Engine (NAE), which utilises embedded analytics and automation to simplify management, accelerate troubleshooting of application performance issues and remediate common network problems.

 “AI-powered automation must be at the heart of a modern, edge-to-cloud architecture and, in order to be truly useful, it requires an intelligent infrastructure as the foundation,” says Aruba president and founder Keerti Melkote.

 “We believe that AI is the key to analysing data, providing actionable insights, and automation at scale to optimise network operators’ ability to quickly troubleshoot, remediate and proactively resolve some of IT’s most pressing challenges.